ConPaaS-team/conpaas/docs/userguide.rst

 you scale the system up.
 This is because WordPress stores files in the local file system of the PHP server where the upload has been processed.
 If a subsequent request for this file is processed by another PHP server then the file will not be found.
-In a next ConPaaS release we wil provide a shared file system service which will allow one to avoid this issue.
+In a next ConPaaS release we will provide a shared file system service which will allow one to avoid this issue.